mohd-afeef-badri/psd/demos/linear-elasticity/tutorial-9.md

                                   FEQF2] );
 \end{lstlisting}

-Finally in file \psd{FemParameters.edp} the \psd{mfrontElasticityHandler()} is called to build the material tensor \psd{Mt} provided with the previously built material properties and nature of problem.
+Finally in file \psd{FemParameters.edp} the \psd{PsdMfrontHandler()} is called to build the material tensor \psd{Mt} provided with the previously built material properties and nature of problem.
 Please see the snippet below

 \begin{lstlisting}[style=CppStyle]
 //============================================================================